ChengYueJia/EthStorage-Grant/README.md

 ## Profiler Features
 * dry_run
-  execute 'fib.wasm' by the inner`wasmi runtime`
+  execute 'fib.wasm' by the inner`wasmi runtime`.

 * gen_witness
-  generate the witness with`fib.wasm`
+  generate the witness with`fib.wasm`.

 * gen_proof
   generate the proof